Legal Certainty for Your Organization. Fairness for All.

 With this training you’ll become well-informed and competent concerning equal treatment and anti-discrimination and will learn about key laws and regulations that apply to every organization.
 Using practical cases, you’ll learn what kinds of discrimination arise especially in the work environment and which factors you need to pay extra attention to.
 With this training you will recognize discrimination clearly and act accordingly in the worst case.
 Furthermore, you will receive recommended actions in order to generally prevent discrimination in your organization.

 Discrimination in everyday language describes the unjustified disadvantageous distinction between individual people or groups.
 A person or group receives less favorable treatment in a similar situation than another person or group in the same situation would.

-The most cited reasons are: Disadvantages concerning income, disadvantages concerning promotions or job placement, disadvantages concerning raises.
+The work environment is the area of life in which people experience most inequalities.The most cited reasons are: Disadvantages concerning income, disadvantages concerning promotions or job placement, disadvantages concerning raises.

 Disadvantaged employees become more skeptical, suffer from this burden or even get sick.
 Aside from declining work performances and more sick leaves, organizations in which discrimination occurs must expect increased staff turnover.
 A work environment with equal opportunities for all employees definitely pays off.